 Farm-Grown Belgian Endive

-In the United States, nearly all Belgian endive was imported before 1983, when Rich Collins started a company now called California Vegetable Specialties (originally Rebel Farms) in Rio Vista, California.
+In the United States, nearly all Belgian endive was imported before 1983, when Rich Collins started a company now called California Endive (it was originally Rebel Farms and subsequently California Vegetable Specialties) in Rio Vista, California.
 Rich is the man who sent me my box of Belgian endives—two years in a row, actually.
 He sends his Valentine’s packages of chicons, with and without their roots, to food writers and chefs who he hopes will promote his product.
 “Ten million Belgians can’t be wrong!” is Rich’s slogan.
 With growing fields scattered around northern California, Rich now sells more than 4 million pounds of Belgian endive per year, including not only the original, pale type but also what Rich calls red endive, a cross of Belgian endive with Treviso radicchio.
-California Vegetable Specialties is the world’s largest producer of red endive.
+California Endive is the world’s largest producer of red endive.

 For Rich, Belgian endive is no longer a seasonal food; he produces it year around.
 At his “growout facility” in Rio Vista, the collected roots are stored until needed and then packed upright into big trays, which are stacked in a big, dark temperature-controlled room and watered and fed hydroponically.
 Some Italian farmers use a similar method for growing radicchio.